processone/docs.ejabberd.im/content/admin/configuration/listen-options.md

----
-title: Listen Options
+# Listen Options
-toc: true
-menu: Listen Opts
-order: 51
----

 > This section describes the most recent ejabberd version.
-If you are using an old ejabberd release, please refer to the corresponding archived version of this page in the [Archive](/archive/).
+If you are using an old ejabberd release, please refer to the corresponding archived version of this page in the [Archive](../../archive/index.md).

 This is a detailed description of each option allowed by the listening
 modules: